pranshugaba/hugo-website/content/posts/building-x-and-o-using-godot/index.md

 Hurray!
 Make it on your own.
 Improve it, publish it.
 Make more games!

-If you are curious to know how the Godot Engine works, head over <NavExtLink to="https://github.com/godotengine/godot">Godot's GitHub page</NavExtLink> and look at its Godot's source code.
+If you are curious to know how the Godot Engine works, head over [Godot's GitHub page](https://github.com/godotengine/godot) and look at its Godot's source code.
 You can see how it's made and how it works.
 You can report bugs and submit improvements here.

 If you enjoyed this guide and found it useful, consider supporting my work on Ko-fi.
 I would love to write more guides on game development and your support will go a long way.